react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

   }
   ```

+  It's necessary to provide icons for multiple screen densities (1x, 2x, 3x), e.g.: `icon.png`, `icon@2x.png`, `icon@3x.png` etc. as icons are not scaled automatically on iOS for the `native` implementation.

-  On iOS, you can additionally pass a `tinted` property to control whether the icon should be tinted with the active/inactive color:
+  A `tinted` property can be used to control whether the icon should be tinted with the active/inactive color:

   ```js
   tabBarIcon: {